 To say I’m excited for this trip would be an understatement.
 I honestly can’t wait!
 Rob and I are in the process of moving away from New York, so we decided that after the lease expires on our Manhattan apartment, we’ll take a month off to travel.

 The first half of our travels will be spent visiting South America (our second trip to the continent).
-Here’s my 10-day Colombia trip itinerary!
+Here’s our 10-day Colombia trip itinerary!

 We’ll depart NYC and fly to Medellín via Fort Lauderdale with JetBlue (who currently take the title of my favourite airline!).
 We’ll be spending 4-5 days in the city, which should give us plenty of time to properly explore it.

 You might know that I write a ton of city guides on this blog, so I’m really looking forward to exploring Medellín!
-I’ve been reading through this Medellín guide from The Sweetest Way as Leah is super knowledgable about Colombia.
-From this I’ve collected a long list of activities to do, restaurants to try, and bars to visit.
+I’ve been reading through some Medellín city guides I found on Pinterest and have collected a long list of activities to do, restaurants to try, and bars to visit.

-We’ve rented an AirBnB apartment near the Poblado neighbourhood, which is supposed to be a great place to hang out.
-We’ll also do some sightseeing including a museum or two and maybe a walking tour, but our time in Medellín will mostly be days of attempting to double our body weight.
+We’ve rented an Airbnb apartment near the Poblado neighbourhood, which is supposed to be a great place to hang out.
+We’ll also do some sightseeing including a few museums and a tour of Comuna 13, but our time in Medellín will mostly be days of attempting to double our body weight.

 I’ve put aside one day in Medellín for a day trip to the town of Guatapé.
 If you’ve seen photos of this place, you’ll understand why this place is a must for our trip to Colombia!
-Take a look through this guide to Guatapé by Along Dusty Roads to see it for yourself.
+Take a look through this guide to Guatapé to see it for yourself.

 The colourful homes in the town center look so gorgeous that I might just squeal in excitement when I see them, and El Peñol (a giant rock with a viewing platform at the top) seems like it will be freakin’ awesome.
 Any place with sweet views is fine by me.